etn406/zelin-technical-test/README.md

 I do not recommend to use Docker containers for active local development in `server` or `client` folders, as it will only cause issues and slowdowns with the Node Inspector, watch mode, node modules, and complicate the configuration.

-Even if you intend to setup a development environment, you still need Docker locally for the PostgreSQL database service.
+Even if you intend to setup a local development environment, you still need Docker for the PostgreSQL database service.

 #### Services from the `docker-compose.yml`